jeffreylanters/unity-entity-component-system/README.md

 public class MainController : Controller { }
 ```

-**Virtual OnInitialize:** The controller consists of an OnInitialize virtual method.
+**Virtual On Initialize:** The controller consists of an OnInitialize virtual method.
 This method can be overwritten and will be invoked during the very start of your application.
 During this cycle none [injectables](#Injectables) or [assets](#Assets) are being assigned, it is important to invoke the Register method during this cycle since this is the only time in your application you can register [systems](#Systems) and [services](#Services).

 ```csharp
 public class MainController : Controller {